wso2/docs-ei/en/micro-integrator/docs/overview/introduction.md

 ![Centralized Integration](../assets/img/intro/cloud-native-microservices.png)

-As shown above, if your organization is running on a decentralized, cloud-native, integration architecture where micro services are used for integrating the various APIs, events, and systems, WSO2 Micro Integrator can easily function as your **Integration** (micro) services and **API** (micro) services.
+As shown above, if your organization is running on a decentralized, cloud-native, integration architecture where microservices are used for integrating the various APIs, events, and systems, WSO2 Micro Integrator can easily function as your **Integration** (micro) services and **API** (micro) services.

 ## Graphical integration desigining